blakeashleyjr/takehome/README.md

 *Search the index from the previous example for all json files:* <br>
 `./index-search -s json` <br>

-Which will out put something like the following: <br>
+Which will output something like the following: <br>
 ```
 [user1.json 16 application/octet-stream test_data/data/user1.json]
 [user2.json 17 application/octet-stream test_data/data/user2.json]